School Information

 Community of Learning

-The Kāhui Ako or COL {Community of Learning} is made up of the 9 Catholic Primary Schools and our Catholic High School, Kavanagh College in Dunedin.
+The Kāhui Ako or COL (Community of Learning) is made up of the 9 Catholic Primary Schools and our Catholic High School, Trinity College in Dunedin.
 It fosters professional development and relationships amongst the school communities with children always at the heart of what we do and strive to achieve.
-The Kahui Ako opens up many different opportunities for tamariki to experience, for example; sports days, cultural events, te reo, science and many more.
+The Kāhui Ako opens up many different opportunities for tamariki to experience, for example; sports days, cultural events, te reo, science and many more.